 (ii) Differences based on Formats and Reporting

-The Format of GSTR-2A, which was the auto-drafted return for inward supplies under the old return system, contains the following information-
+, which was the auto-drafted return for inward supplies under the old return system, contains the following information-

 - Legal Name & Trade Name